-The Pace University Chapter, Sigma Theta Tau International is the Honor Society of Nursing.
+Delta Omega is Pace University's chapter of Sigma Theta Tau International Honor Society of Nursing.
 The purposes of Sigma Theta Tau are to recognize the development of leadership qualities; foster high professional standards; encourage creative work and strengthen commitment on the part of individuals to the ideas and purposes of the profession of nursing.